 FMLA Intermittent Leave: Preventing Abuse While Mitigating Interference or Retaliation Claims

-Establishing Effective Leave and Transfer Policies, Challenging Medical Certification, and Leveraging Defense Theories
+Creating Effective Leave and Transfer Policies, Challenging Medical Certification, Leveraging Defense Theories

 Recording of a 90-minute CLE webinar with Q&A

 This CLE course will provide employment counsel with the tools necessary to prevent employee abuse of intermittent leave while maintaining FMLA compliance.
 The panel will review appropriate leave and transfer policies, discuss challenges to medical certification, outline defense theories, and more.

 - Managing medical certification

 - FMLA regulations

 - Demand for second and third medical opinions